 Today, the tunnel is part of the Harpeth River State Park in Kingston Springs, located at the end of a ½ mile trail.
 It’s all that remains of what was once an iron forge, constructed by Bell back in the 1830s.
 Bell came up with the idea of building the tunnel through a bluff at the narrowest point where the Harpeth River forms a 5.5-mile loop, and using the water that would rush through the tunnel as power to operate the forge.

 This 1878 drawing gives you a good idea of the river’s path and how the tunnel could harness energy from the water.
 Bell named it Pattison Forge, after his mother’s maiden name, and operated the forge between 1832 and 1854.

 Montgomery Bell died inside this house, called “Bell View,” in 1855.
-It was located to the left of the Pattison Forge tunnel on the side where the water flows out.
-Apparently, the house’s foundation is still visible in the underbrush.
-Bell is buried nearby in a small family cemetery.
+It was located on the hill directly behind the point where the trail forks at Bluff Ridge.
+Apparently, the house’s foundation is still visible in the underbrush, although a ranger told me he looked for the foundation recently and couldn’t find it.
+Bell is buried just across the river, on private property.